-1958: The Dick Clark Show premiered on ABC, with guests Pat Boone, Connie Francis and Jerry Lee Lewis.
+1958: The Dick Clark Show premiered on ABC-TV, with guests Pat Boone, Connie Francis, Jerry Lee Lewis and Johnny Ray.

 1959: Bobby Vee performed his first professional concert (as the "Winter Dance Party" was unpaid), traveling with the Shadows to earn $15 each.

-1960: "The Theme from 'A Summer Place'" by Percy Faith & His Orchestra, the #2 Instrumental of the Rock Era*, climbed into the Top 10.
+1960: "The Theme from 'A Summer Place'" by Percy Faith & His Orchestra, the #2 Instrumental of the Rock Era*, climbed into the Top 10 on the weekly singles chart.

-1961: Jackie Wilson was wounded in the stomach after a female fan went to his apartment in New York City demanding to see him.
-Jones' gun went off as he tried to take it away.
+1961: Jackie Wilson was wounded in the stomach after a female fan went to his apartment in Manhattan, New York demanding to see him.
+Her gun went off as he tried to take it away.

 1964: Sam Cooke announced that he was cutting back on live shows to concentrate on writing songs and building up his record labels.